Gronis/OpenEcs/README.md

 ```

 NOTE, use reference, not values as parameters. (with the exception of Entity).
-Otherwise, the components will be copied and any change made to it will not be registered on the acctual component.
+Otherwise, the components will be copied and any change made to it will not be registered on the actual component.

 ```cpp